 Although this is a relatively new area of study, there’s now quite a bit of scientific research showing that leaky gut is associated with many different health problems and illnesses.

 I’ve mentioned leaky gut in a few articles before and realized I never explained what it is!
-So in this article, I’ll go over what leaky gut is, what causes it, what the symptoms are, and what happens as a result of having leaky gut over a period of time.
+So in this article, I’ll go over what exactly leaky gut is, the causes, the symptoms, and the long-term effects.

 What Is Leaky Gut?

 Our gastrointestinal tract breaks down our food and absorbs nutrients into the body.
-It also houses trillions of bacteria both friendly and pathogenic that make up what’s called our gut microbiome.
-The friendly bacteria in our gut microbiome aid us in digestion, absorption of nutrients, vitamin and neurotransmitter production, and immune system functions.
+It also houses trillions of bacteria both friendly and pathogenic that makeup what’s called our gut microbiome.

-Your intestinal wall is just one cell thick and is all that comes between the inside of your intestines and your circulatory system.
+Your intestinal wall is just one cell thick!
+This thin wall is the only thing that comes between the inside of your intestines and your circulatory system.
 When the “tight junctions” between the epithelial cells of your intestinal wall become loose or broken down, things leak out that shouldn’t.

 We all need some intestinal permeability because this is how our nutrients and chemicals get absorbed into our bodies for use.
 Tight junctions regulate what comes in and out of the intestinal wall.
-Leaky gut is when those tight junctions aren’t so tight anymore and food particles, toxins, and potential pathogens are able to enter the bloodstream causing an immune system response and inflammation.
+Leaky gut happens when those tight junctions aren’t so tight anymore.
+As a result, food particles, toxins, and potential pathogens are able to enter the bloodstream causing an immune system response and inflammation.

 If leaky gut goes unnoticed or is allowed to persist over a long period of time, the damage can be extensive and the symptoms can vary.